-avia twill via the TSCA is required to validate the IEs from the certificate request.
-The registration authority will define the list of required IEs to be validated, a recommendation of such IEs can be found in Appendix A of this Recommendation.
-Once IEs have been verified, the TSCA shall issue the a a PEEC over the TSa interface defined in [ITU-T Q.3062].
+The TSCA shall accept electronic certification signing requests from Applicants (CSPs and/or intermediate CAs) over the TSa interface as defined in [ITU-T Q.3062].
+Upon receiving a certificate signing request (CSR), from an Applicant, the TSCA-RA, acting as a Registration Authority (RA), is required to [automatically] validate the IEs from the certificate signing request according to the requirements listed in this recommendation, [using electronic interfaces (not manual processes)].
+The TSCA-RA must verify that the applicant is authorized to access the international signalling exchange networks, subsequent to the applicant legal jurisdiction.
+The entity operating the TSCA-RA shall define the list of required IEs to be submitted in the CSR, a recommendation of such IEs can be found in Appendix A of this recommendation.
+Once all required IEs submitted in the CSR are verified, the TSCA-CA, acting as a Certification Authority (CA), shall issue the Applicant a PEEC over the TSa interface as defined in [ITU-T Q.3062].

+Editor’s Note: automatically needs to be reconsidered, since it is an operational directive.

-Requirement Procedure for verification of IEs for the issuance of a VEEC
+Requirement for IE verification for the issuance of a VEEC

-Before issuing a VEEC, the registration authority required to ensure that all information submitted in the certificate request conforms to the requirements of, and has been verified in accordance with, the registration authority’s guidelines and matches the information confirmed and documented by the TSCA pursuant to its verification processes (prior to issuing the PEEC).
-Such The verification processes requirement are is intended to accomplish the following:
+Before issuing a VEEC, the registration authority is required to ensure that all information submitted in the certificate request conforms to the requirements of, and has been verified in accordance with, the registration authority’s guidelines and matches the information confirmed and documented by the TSCA-RA pursuant to its verification processes (prior to issuing the PEEC).
+The verification requirement is intended to:

 Verify Applicant’s existence and identity, including: